Ahead of COP26, focus turns to climate finance | DW | 25.10.2021

 For the most part, he said, those funds should come from grants, which do not have to be paid back.

-Recent data from the Organization for Economic Cooperation and Development (OECD) showed that just a quarter of the nearly $80 billion committed in 2019 was for adaptation, with Asia and Africa benefiting from more than two-thirds of the funds.
-Most of the remainder of the funds went toward mitigation efforts to cut greenhouse gas emissions.
+Recent data from the OECD showed that just a quarter of the nearly $80 billion committed in 2019 was for adaptation, with Asia and Africa benefiting from more than two-thirds of the funds.
+Most of the remaining funds went toward mitigation efforts to cut greenhouse gas emissions.

 "Adaptation activities will require grant funding because they will not generate revenue," said GCF spokesperson Wilson.
 "They're about protecting people from the devastating impacts of extreme weather, or climate change leading to sea level rise, or flooding and drought.
 And it will always be difficult to do that."